samherring99/starsnft/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This repository contains a real example of the workflow for:
+This repository also contains a real example of the workflow for:

 1. Algorithmically generating a set of NFTs wiith tiered rarity structure.